 Where can I eat my packed lunch?

-What if I forget my dinner money?
+What if I forget my cashless fob?

 I don't make friends very easily and am a little shy is there anywhere I can go during break and lunch?

 Can I pay for my food in school with money?

 We do not accept any money at the school.
 All students are given a Cashless Fob which is given out on the first day of term.

 The first one you get is free and then they charge £2.25 for future ones if you break/damage it.